 Coffee is prepared and consumed in a variety of ways.
 The following are some of the types of coffee beverages available in the coffee houses today.

 - EspressoEspresso is traditionally pure coffee served without milk and most recipes revolve around single or double shots of Espresso.
 A perfectly brewed espresso will have a thick, golden-brown crema (foam) on the surface.

-- CappuccinoThis hugely popular coffee drink has become a staple that even the most common of corner coffee shops carries (or at least a version of it).
+- CappuccinoThis hugely popular coffee drink has become a staple that even the most common of corner coffee shops carry (or at least a version of it).
 This coffee is one of the most preferred types of coffee for most coffee lovers.
-Prepared with espresso, hot milk and steamed milk foam, Cappuccino is traditionally served in a porcelain cup and the thick layer of foam on the top helps to keep the coffee hot for a longer period of time.
+Prepared with espresso, hot milk, and steamed milk foam, Cappuccino is traditionally served in a porcelain cup and the thick layer of foam on the top helps to keep the coffee hot for a longer period of time.

 - Caffe LatteCafe Latte has more milk than a cappuccino.
 This is made by mixing espresso and milk.
 It is one part espresso with at least three to five parts of steamed hot milk with a small amount of foam added at the top.
 This is a familiar blend of coffee available at most restaurants.

 - Café MochaThis is a cappuccino or a caffe latte with chocolate syrup or powder added.
 There can be wide variations in exactly how this is prepared.